·

 verb “balk”

-balk; he balks; past balked, part. balked; ger. balking
+infinitive balk; he balks; past tense balked; past part. balked; ger. balking

 1. to hesitate or show reluctance to do something because it seems risky or challenging